The Budget Diet

 Going out with friends is expensive with meals out and plenty of drinks – there is no need to incur additional costs by drunkenly buying a pizza or KFC at two in the morning!
 Instead, snack on filling carbs such as cereal or bread once you’re home.

-You may not want to be seen sweaty and panting by any of your classmates, but university gyms are often incredibly cheap in comparison to normal establishments, that charge at least $30 a month for membership.
-At least inquire about a student discount – I receive $10 off a month at my local gym for asking just that.
+You may not want to be seen sweaty and panting by any of your classmates, but university gyms are often included in tuition.
+In comparison to normal establishments, charge at least $30 a month for membership.

 It seems a simple suggestion, but when going to the cinema, take bottled water (or try not to pay $7 for a box of popcorn!), and when watching movies at home, make your own popcorn and buy other snacks, such as crisps or chocolate, in bulk.